BlueMona/ui-library/README.md

 ### Portals

 `<Dialog>` and `<Menu>` both use ReactDOM's `createPortal` function which lets us render the component to an arbitrary place in the document, allowing the component to escape its parent hierarchy.
 Currently they target the element with the id `root`, which obviously means that something `#root` needs to exist in the document.
 This is a similar thing to above; the functioning of these components assumes a certain HTML structure from the project that is using them.

-### Conditional interface options

-e.g. in `<Chip>`, making `onDeleteClick` necessary only if `deletable` is true.

-### Security vulnerability in node-sass

-Do we care about this?
-Wait for next merge?
-Downgrade node-sass? https://github.com/sass/node-sass/issues/2355